 The course provides the student with foundational information about the U.S. legal system and dispute resolution, and their impact on business.
 The major content areas will include general principles of law, the relationship of business and the U.S. Constitution, state and federal legal systems, the relationship between law and ethics, contracts, sales, torts, agency law, intellectual property, and business law in the global context.

-BUSI 2304# BUSINESS REPORT WRITING & CORRESPONDENCE (3-0) CREDIT 3 Prerequisite: A grade of C or better in ENGL 1301 (Offered only in fall semester) Theory and applications for technical reports and correspondence in business.
+BUSI 2304# BUSINESS REPORT WRITING & CORRESPONDENCE (3-0) CREDIT 3

+Theory and applications for technical reports and correspondence in business.